Female reproductive system

 - Have a history of sexually transmitted infections

 Your cervix acts as a barrier to keep bacteria and viruses from entering your uterus.
-When the cervix is infected, there is an increased risk that the infection will travel into your uterus.
+When the cervix is infected, there's an increased risk that the infection will travel into your uterus.

 Cervicitis that's caused by gonorrhea or chlamydia can spread to the uterine lining and the fallopian tubes, resulting in pelvic inflammatory disease (PID), an infection of the female reproductive organs that can cause fertility problems if left untreated.

 To reduce your risk of cervicitis from sexually transmitted infections, use condoms consistently and correctly each time you have sex.
 Condoms are very effective against the spread of STIs, such as gonorrhea and chlamydia, which can lead to cervicitis.
-Being in a long-term mutually monogamous relationship with an uninfected partner can also diminish your odds of a STI.
+Being in a long-term relationship in which both you and your uninfected partner are committed to having sex with each other exclusively can lower your odds of an STI.